 The common misconception is that the best time to take a probiotic is first thing in the morning and on an empty stomach.
 Probiotics are living organisms and very much like living organisms they need food, water and warmth to survive and multiply.
 In the morning there is water in the body, some food and it is warm – however, these conditions are not optimal for probiotics simply because there is not enough of anything for the bacterial strains to flourish.

 The absolute best time to take probiotics is alongside your meal.
 Right before or just after the meal is best for getting the most out of our probiotics.
 The journey through your digestive tract is a long and treacherous one.
-For probiotics, their biggest danger is the powerful acids in the digestive system meant to break down and disintegrate the materials that travels through its passage.
+For probiotics, their biggest danger is the powerful acids in the digestive system meant to break down and disintegrate the materials that travel through its passage.
 If enough acid overcomes the enteric coating of a probiotic capsule it could kill the delicate strains and render your supplement completely useless.
 By consuming your probiotic with food you provide a buffering system for the supplement and ensure its safe passage through the digestive tract.
 Aside from protection, food also provides the friendly bacteria in your probiotic the proper food and nourishment to ensure it survives, grows and multiplies in your gut.

 Probiotics offer amazing health benefits and should be part of your daily regime.
 Make sure you’re getting the best probiotic supplement available by focusing on the expiration date, delivery system, manufacturing standards and the specific strain.